+Element Description

-Element Description Steps for 1.
-Identify areas with a high volume of impaired crashes, and determine if coalitions are Implementation working with law enforcement to address underage-drinking parties and calls for noise violations.
+Steps for Implementation Identify areas with a high volume of impaired crashes, and determine if coalitions are working with law enforcement to address underage-drinking parties and calls for noise violations.
 For example, examine San Antonio's Social Host Ordinance.
-2. Determine whether coalition and law enforcement agencies need and/or desire for controlled party dispersal training and provide training.
-3. Identify communities with social host ordinances and coalitions, and document ordinances and standard operating procedures.
-4. Identify best practices training and training materials on location components to impaired-driving and underage-drinking enforcement (e.g., San Antonio's standard operating procedures for its ordinance).
-5. Disseminate best practices training materials, resources, and publications through dyingtodrink.org, the Impaired Driving Task Force, and police training and leadership organizations.
-Participating Texans Standing Tall, police and sheriff departments, Mothers against Drunk Driving Organizations (MADD), prosecutors, dyingtodrink.org, and other advocacy groups Effectiveness to Cost to \$ Implement Time to Short Implement Barriers Finding champions to develop the support for adopting an ordinance.
+Determine whether coalition and law enforcement agencies need and/or desire for controlled party dispersal training and provide training.
+Identify communities with social host ordinances and coalitions, and document ordinances and standard operating procedures.
+Identify best practices training and training materials on location components to impaired-driving and underage-drinking enforcement (e.g., San Antonio's standard operating procedures for its ordinance).
+Disseminate best practices training materials, resources, and publications through dyingtodrink.org, the Impaired Driving Task Force, and police training and leadership organizations.

+Participating Texans Standing Tall, police and sheriff departments, Mothers against Drunk Driving

+Organizations (MADD), prosecutors, dyingtodrink.org , and other advocacy groups

+Effectiveness to

+Cost to \$

+Implement

+Time to Short

+Implement

+Barriers Finding champions to develop the support for adopting an ordinance.
 Developing and sustaining the necessary collaboration or coalition to enforce the ordinance.
-Obtaining funding to implement and sustain a program.
 Obtaining funding to implement and sustain a program.